soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 - `preview`: boolean, if set to `true` the post won't be actually posted, but the status entitiy would still be rendered back.
 This could be useful for previewing rich text/custom emoji, for example.
 - `content_type`: string, contain the MIME type of the status, it is transformed into HTML by the backend.
 You can get the list of the supported MIME types with the nodeinfo endpoint.
+- `to`: A list of nicknames (like `lain@soykaf.club` or `lain` on the local server) that will be used to determine who is going to be addressed by this post.
+Using this will disable the implicit addressing by mentioned names in the `status` body, only the people in the `to` list will be addressed.
+The normal rules for for post visibility are not affected by this and will still apply.

 ## PATCH `/api/v1/update_credentials`